cristiandiiorio/cristiandiiorio.github.io/_projects/2_project.md

 After using inference to learn about the database, I performed basic SQL injection attacks.
 The attacks violated successfully all three of the CIA properties.

-You can test it for yourself here: [github-repo](https://github.com/cristiandiiorio/php-SQLi-pentesting)
+You can test it for yourself on GitHub: [php-SQLi-pentesting](https://github.com/cristiandiiorio/php-SQLi-pentesting)